New House Renovation, Building W70471-476 Memorial Drive, Cambridge, MA

 Enhancement of life and learning

 The whole-building renovation of MIT’s New House residence engaged student residents and preserves their individual living groups while introducing greater flexibility and accessibility.

 Themes and priorities

-Constructed in 1975, New House dormitory is home to a vibrant community that encompasses nine living groups, including the cultural groups Chocolate City, French House, German House, and Spanish House.
-An extensive renovation of the 41-year-old building is slated to begin in June 2017, based on a recent feasibility study conducted by the Office of Campus Planning and the MIT Capital Projects group.
-This renovation will include substantial infrastructure upgrades in Houses 3-6 of the dormitory as well as other quality of life improvements throughout all six Houses.
+Constructed in 1975, New House is home to a vibrant community that encompasses nine living groups, including the cultural groups Chocolate City, French House, German House, and Spanish House.
+The decision to renovate the 115,000 square-foot residence was based on results of a feasibility study conducted by the Office of Campus Planning and the MIT Capital Projects group.
+The renovation included substantial infrastructure upgrades as well as other quality of life improvements.